girliemac/girliemac.github.io/_posts/2016-10-24-slack-command-bot-nodejs.md

 ![Slack HTTP Status Cats icons](/assets/images/articles/2016/10/slack-httpstatuscats-icons.png)

-It was raining on a few weekends ago, instead of binge-watch some Netflix shows I decided to do some small project, and wrote the [HTTP Status Cats command for Slack](http://www.girliemac.com/slack-httpstatuscats/).
-Basically, I made my [HTTP cats](http://http.cat) (that gave myself a 15 minutes of fame in 2011) into a slash command for [Slack](https://slack.com)- you can simply type `/httpstatus` followed by a status code (e.g. `404`) on Slack chat and get the status description with the cat pics.
+It was raining on a few weekends ago, instead of binge-watching some Netflix shows I decided to do some small project with the Conversational UI / Chatbot, and wrote the [HTTP Status Cats command for Slack](http://www.girliemac.com/slack-httpstatuscats/)!
+Basically, I made my [HTTP cats](http://http.cat) (that gave myself a 15 minutes of fame in 2011) into a slash command for [Slack](https://slack.com), where can simply type `/httpstatus` followed by a status code (e.g. `404`) on Slack chat and get the status description with the cat pics.

 ![HTTP Status Cats Slack bot](http://www.girliemac.com/slack-httpstatuscats/public/images/slack-httpstatuscats.gif)